barbecue logo 2.Ribs

 Pile of hickory chunks on a charred wood looking backgro.

-A favorite for many pitmasters (and rib lovers!), hickory is a bold wood that’s much stronger than any fruit wood, yet not quite as intense as oak or mesquite.
+Hickory is a favorite wood for ribs for many pitmasters (and rib lovers!).
+It’s a bold wood that’s much stronger than any fruit wood, yet not quite as intense as oak or mesquite.

 It’s highly flavorful, blending sweet and savory notes, and it’s easy to love.
 It goes great with most BBQ sauces, too.